 - Existence of Development and Quality Assurance environments – will you be able to develop implementations and customizations and test them in different ‘sites’ or the same one?

-- Cadence of backup – if something happens, do you lose a day, a week, or a month of data?
-How Phishing, Fraud, or Social Engineering can affect your business, and what are they exactly?
+- The cadence of backup – if something happens, do you lose a day, a week, or a month of data?
+How can phishing fraud, or social Engineering affect your business, and what are they exactly?

 CRM requires implementation and customization to fully fit your business needs.
 It is not an off-the-shelf product although this application is also possible.

-What would we discover with CRMs crafted for larger businesses with more sophisticated business processes?
+So what would we discover with CRMs crafted for larger businesses with more sophisticated business processes?

-- Better/ existing documentation
+- Better documentation

 - Product roadmap and forecast on future features availability

 If you’re a corporate organization with unique processes, it is worth evaluating a corporate-level CRM.
 The workaround can cost way more than onboarding an expensive system.